How to Start Your Own Design in 4 Easy Steps!

 One - Dream.
 Let your imagination soar as you contemplate the options of your raw materials: your skill set, your yarn and notions, your library of patterns, etc. Have a pen and paper at hand to jot down ideas and sketches as you consider your unique possibilities.
 Let your dreaming settle down to a theme.
 Consider a current trend, a specific color or technique, a design shape or architectural impression to name a few.
 There are no right or wrong ideas - this part of the process looks inward, and the resulting theme is yours alone.

 Two - Uncover.
 There is a wealth of inspiration at your fingertips to explore.
 This step takes you outside of yourself to learn.
 As you explore your personal theme will develop complexity.
-Surf the net, (try pinterest and style.com), examine your library, take photos outdoors, visit a museum or review colorful magazines.
+Surf the net, (try Pinterest and Vogue Runway Shows), examine your library, take photos outdoors, visit a museum or review colorful magazines.
 Center your attention on finding visual links that relate to your theme and gathering them in one place.
 Create a mood board or file folder containing pictures, fabrics, yarn or other tokens for your theme.

 Four - Detail & Accomplish.
 Consider those broad strokes you charted to achieve your end game.
-Break them down further into the steps you’ll need to follow for your design, from charting to gauge swatches.
+Break them down further into the steps you’ll need to follow to complete your own design, from charting to gauge swatches.
 Set goals for each step and don’t overlook challenges that may arise.
-Consider a plan for meeting them.
+Develop a plan for meeting these obstacles successfully.

 Imagination and organization go hand-in-hand when stretching yourself to try new design techniques.
 Do not be afraid to challenge yourself.
 Break it down into manageable steps and you will be amazed at what you can achieve!